Serving indie makers since 2013

-So in 2012, I started a podcast called Product People.
-My friend Kyle and I interviewed the best developers, designers, and founders making digital products.
+In 2012, Kyle Fox and I started an interview podcast called Product People.
+We chatted with developers, designers, and founders about the process of making digital products.
 Folks like Jason Fried, Nathan Barry, and Adam Wathan.

-Then, in 2013, I created a community for solopreneurs.
-I discovered that there were lots of indie founders, some full-time, some part-time, and we all had similar struggles: isolation, motivation, growing and scaling our business.
+Then, in 2013, I created this community for makers.
+I discovered many indie web creators had similar struggles: isolation, motivation, getting good feedback, and launching products.

 Today, MegaMaker is home to over 800+ lifetime members from all over the world.